TFAGaming/NetLevel-Bot/README.md

     - Useful commands and features of leveling system are free, but has some limits (5 max no xp roles... etc).
     - Role-rewards XP is free, but has some limits (30 roles only).
     - Premium is cheap.
-    - Import XP from a specific server, allowed bots to import from:
+    - Import XP from a specific server.
+Allowed bots to import from:
         - Mee6
         - Amari
         - Atlas